MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-manage-report-layouts.md

 ---
-title: Managing Report Layouts | Microsoft Docs
+title: Working with Custom and Built-In Layouts for Reports and Documents | Microsoft Docs
-description: Learn about report layouts.
+description: Use report layouts to customise documents, for example, to personalise the font, logo, or page settings of PDF files you send to customers.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen